frovedis/frovedis/doc/manual/python/dataframe/df_generic_func.md

     4       foo     5               foo     8
     5       foo     5               foo     5

 **Note:-** In above example, suffix is ignored as merging column labels are different.
-To have suffix, the column name must be same in both DataFrames but then the suffixes must be different.
+To have suffix, the column name must be same in both dataframes but then the suffixes must be different.

-For example:
+For example,

-    # example to use merge with parameters left_index and right_index

     import pandas as pd
     import frovedis.dataframe as fdf

+    # creating two pandas datfarames
     pd_df1 = pd.DataFrame({'lkey': ['foo', 'bar', 'baz', 'foo'],
                         'value': [1, 2, 3, 5]})
     pd_df2 = pd.DataFrame({'rkey': ['foo', 'bar', 'baz', 'foo'],
                                             'value': [5, 6, 7, 8]})

+    # creating a frovedis dataframe
     fd_df1 = fdf.DataFrame(pd_df1)

     # update index values of fd_df1